Plants, Scientific names, E.

 Loquat, (Eriobotrya japonica), Japanese medlar, Japanese plum, perennial shrub, woolly inflorescence, widely grown for sweet edible fruits, ornamental, invasive tall stands replace native vegetation, China, Japan, Rosaceae

-Eriobotrya japonica, Loquat, Daleys Fruit Tree Nursery
+Eriobotrya japonica, Loquat, Daleys Fruit Trees

 Loquat, Weed Identification